-When Nintendo announced that the Direct will be focused only on the mobile game, fans were skeptical and disappointed.
-It has been 5 years since the last main stream AC game, and no I am not talking about that extremely disappointing flop on the WiiU.
-However, the Nintendo Direct did not disappoint and in fact, it far exceeded fans expectations showing a very robust demo.
-Pocket Camp looks more like a full console game than a mobile game.
+When Nintendo announced that the Direct will be focused only on the mobile game, fans were sceptical and disappointed.
+It has been 5 years since the last mainstream AC game… assuming you ignore that flop of a game for the Wii U. Nintendo is on a roll at the moment however as even Animal Crossing fans seem to be pleased.
+The Nintendo Direct went far above expectations with a very robust demo which looks more like a full console game than a weak mobile spin-off.

 You start off in a campsite similar to the big download in Animal Crossing: New Leaf.
 You are in charge of styling it and getting lovely animals and other players to visit it much like your house in other games in the series.
 There is still the same old activities you get to do to earn bells such as fishing, catching bugs, breaking rocks, and selling fruit.
 However, you get to travel in a camper across different maps to do certain tasks for the animals as opposed to just staying in the town.
 Each region appears to have different items for you to collect and different things to do.
 You can even find other players and friends to trade items with.

 It is no question that Nintendo has really stepped up in the mobile game department much like they promised.
 This game looks very promising and a huge step in the right direction for Nintendo for mobile games.

 Animal Crossing: Pocket Camp is set to launch in late November 2017 for iOS and Android devices